panda3d/panda3d-docs/programming/networking/distributed/distributed-object.rst

 To define who will see DOs, they can be set in specific zones.
 Zones are just numbers that have to be set on a DO and a client needs to show interest in them to be able to see objects in them.
+In addition, Objects that a client doesn't own can't be updated by that client.
+Only the objects owner can change fields in it.
+Except if they are specially marked with the clsend keyword in the DC definition file.

 Most DOs will have a basic class definition for example Foo and an AI definition which can be called FooAI.